-Total energy delivered has been sourced from the Finance Gross Margin report and includes accruals.
+Total energy delivered has been sourced from NRC-COGNOS which pulls information from PEACE into the Finance Gross Margin report and includes accruals.
 The Finance report takes into account the invoice data that is still outstanding through the accrual process.

-Data provided in Table 3.4.1.4 was sourced from the Finance Gross Margin report and includes accruals.
+Data provided in Table 3.4.1.4 was sourced from the Finance Gross Margin report and associated workbooks.